-Learning Outcomes SCARF lesson plans Me and My Relationships Children will be able to: • Understand that classroom rules help everyone to Why we have learn and be safe; classroom rules • Explain their classroom rules and be able to contribute to making these.
-Children will be able to: Recognise how others might be feeling by reading Thinking about body language/facial expressions; feelings Understand and explain how our emotions can give a physical reaction in our body (e.g. butterflies in the tummy etc.) Children will be able to: Identify a range of feelings; Our feelings Identify how feelings might make us behave: Suggest strategies for someone experiencing 'not so good' feelings to manage these.
-Children will be able to: • Recognise that people's bodies and feelings can be Feelings and bodies hurt; Suggest ways of dealing with different kinds of hurt.
-Children will be able to: Recognise that they belong to various groups and communities such as their family;
+Learning Outcomes SCARF lesson plans

+- Understand that classroom rules help everyone to learn and be safe: - Explain their classroom rules and be able to contribute to making these. - Why we have classroom rules

+- Recognise how others might be feeling by reading body language/facial expressions; - Understand and explain how our emotions can give a physical reaction in our body (e.g. butterflies in the tummy etc.) - Thinking about feelings

-them to help us.
+- Identify a range of feelings; - Identify how feelings might make us behave:

+Our feelings

+Suggest strategies for someone experiencing 'not so good' feelings to manage these.

+- Recognise that people's bodies and feelings can be hurt; - Suggest ways of dealing with different kinds of hurt.

+Feelings and bodies

-• Explain how these people help us and we can also help
+- Recognise that they belong to various groups and communities such as their family; - Explain how these people help us and we can also help them to help us.

-Our special people
+Our special people balloons

-balloons